MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/tenant-to-tenant-mailbox-move.md

 ### Verify setup

-Verify that the Organization Relationships in both source and target tenants and migration endpoint in the target were created successfully.
+Verify that the organization relationships in both source and target tenants and migration endpoint in the target were created successfully.

 #### Target tenant